Top Northern Ireland Attractions: Comprehensive Guide to Northern Ireland

 Admission to the Ulster Museum is free of charge and memberships are offered in different packages with prices that vary from £ 30-75.

 The Ulster Museum was founded as the Belfast Natural History Society in 1821 and began showcasing different exhibits in 1833.
-Originally named as the Belfast Municipal Museum and Art Gallery, its location was changed its present site in Stranmillis in 1929 and was designed by James Cumming Wynne.
+Originally named the Belfast Municipal Museum and Art Gallery, its location was changed to its present site in Stranmillis in 1929 and was designed by James Cumming Wynne.

-Among the exhibits at the museum is the Modern History Gallery; Takabuti, the Egyptian Mummy; The Fairy Fountain (c.1900-1); Morpho rhetenor; Edmontosaurus Dinosaur; Peter the polar bear; St. Christopher Carrying the Christ Child by Jacob Jordaens; Francisco Goya: The Disasters of War; and the Re-imagined Painting Features Game of Thrones Themes.
+Among the exhibits at the museum are the Modern History Gallery; Takabuti, the Egyptian Mummy; The Fairy Fountain (c.1900-1); Morpho rhetenor; Edmontosaurus Dinosaur; Peter the polar bear; St. Christopher Carrying the Christ Child by Jacob Jordaens; Francisco Goya: The Disasters of War; and the Re-imagined Painting Features Game of Thrones Themes.